istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 All combinations are possible, although some are more common than others and some are clearly not very interesting (for example, multiple mesh in a single cluster).

-In a production environment involving multiple clusters, the you can use a mix of deployment models.
+In a production environment involving multiple clusters, you can use a mix of deployment models.
 For example, having more than one control plane is recommended for HA.